 The Trekking Portion of the Trip

 We have a few different options when climbing Island Peak, however, our most popular option includes a trek in to Everest Base Camp.
-Therefore, you will trek into Everest Base Camp and climb Kala Phattar at 5,642m/ 18,510 feet, over 9 days.
+Therefore, you will trek into Everest Base Camp and climb Kala Patthar at 5,645m/ 18,520 feet, over 9 days.
 Each day will be spent walking 5 to 8 hours per day as part of the acclimatization schedule.
 You will gain additional conditioning by doing this trek in, and with our excellent acclimatization program you will gain the acclimatization in the right way.

 In order to be able to walk up and down hills, 18 days in a row, you need to improve your stamina and endurance training.
 You need endurance training in your routine to fight fatigue in your muscles which will be critical high on Island Peak, when you have to walk distances at altitude on a multi-day basis.
 Endurance training contributes greatly to your overall health, giving energy, improved heart function and increased metabolism.

 Building your endurance training can be done by gradually increasing time to your cardiovascular training sessions.
-For instance, you should be training for and hour and a half per day, four to five days a week.
-This should be done while trying to keep a consistent heart rate in the endurance zone.
-Likewise, you will want to include a longer session or hike once a week, spending up to 6 hours further building your strength and endurance.
+For instance, before you go you should be training for and hour and a half per day, four to five days a week.
+This should be done while trying to keep a consistent heart rate in your endurance zone.
+This should be done with weight.
+Likewise, you will want to include a longer session or hike once a week, spending up to 6 hours hiking up and down hills, further building your strength and endurance.
 However, it is not a one size fits all type of training and it may be different for each person.
 Do a fitness test so you can be more efficient in your training and preparation.
 We are available to help you get the right training for Island Peak.

 Built Your Training up Over Time